 The company shall have a due diligence process in place for the engagement of recovery agents, which shall, inter alia, cover individuals involved in the recovery process.
 Sonata ensures that the recovery agents engaged by them carry out verification of the antecedents of their employees, which shall include police verification.
-The company shall do the re-verification of antecedents on the start of each Financial Year.

 To ensure due notice and appropriate authorization, the company shall provide the details of recovery agents to the borrower while initiating the process of recovery.
-The agent shallalso carry a copy of the notice and the authorization letter from the company along with the identity card issued to him by the company or the agency.
-Further, where the recovery agency changed by the company during the recovery process, in addition to the company notifying the borrower of the change, the new agent shall carry the notice and the authorization letter along with his identity card.
+The agent shall also carry a copy of the notice and the authorization letter from the company along with the identity card issued to him by the company or the agency.
+Further, where the recovery agency is changed by the company during the recovery process, in addition to the company notifying the borrower of the change, the new agent shall carry the notice and the authorization letter along with his identity card.